softwareguru/airflowsummit-website/content/speakers/kenten-danas/_index.md

 events:
  - 2023
  - 2025
+ - 2026
 ---

-Kenten manages the Developer Relations team at Astronomer and has a background in field engineering, data engineering, and consulting.
+Kenten leads the Developer Relations team at Astronomer and has a background in field engineering, data engineering, and consulting.
 She has first-hand experience adopting and running Airflow as a consultant, and is passionate about helping other data engineers scale and get the most out of their Airflow experience.
 When she isn't working with data she's typically outside trail running or skiing.